bazelbuild/rules_scala/docs/cross-compilation.md

 ### Cross-build support tiers

 `rules_scala` consists of many toolchains implementing various toolchain types.
-Their support level for cross-build setup varies.
+Their support level for cross-build setups varies.

 We can distinguish following tiers:

 - No `target_settings` set – not migrated, will work on the default `SCALA_VERSION`; undefined behavior on other versions.
   - (all toolchains not mentioned elsewhere)

-- `target_settings` set to the `SCALA_VERSION` – not fully migrated; will work only on the default `SCALA_VERSION` and will fail the toolchain resolution on other versions.
+- `target_settings` set to the `SCALA_VERSION` – not fully migrated; will work
+    only on the default `SCALA_VERSION` and will fail the toolchain resolution on other versions.
   - (no development in progress)

 - Multiple toolchain instances with `target_settings` corresponding to each of `SCALA_VERSIONS` – fully migrated; will work in cross-build setup.
   - [the main Scala toolchain](/scala/BUILD)
   - [Scalafmt](/scala/scalafmt/BUILD)
   - [Scalatest](/testing/testing.bzl)